bachthyaglx/advanced_software_engineering/README.md

     }
 }

-* 'Checkout' - Pulls the latest changes from the main branch of your repository, ensuring that the pipeline always operates on the latest codebase.
+* 'Checkout' stage - Pulls the latest changes from the main branch of your repository, ensuring that the pipeline always operates on the latest codebase.
-* 'Build' - Compiles the Python code using the py_compile module and stashes the compiled results for further deployment and testing phases.
+* 'Build'stage - Compiles the Python code using the py_compile module and stashes the compiled results for further deployment and testing phases.
-* 'Test' - Executes unit tests on the Python codebase to ensure its quality and reliability before proceeding with deployment
+* 'Test' stage - Executes unit tests on the Python codebase to ensure its quality and reliability before proceeding with deployment.

 ![image](https://github.com/bachthyaglx/advanced_software_engineering/assets/62774638/1c916371-373f-44b7-9b51-ef942c027de3)